Are you afraid that you may be paying too much in taxes?

 Whether you use a Donor-Advised Fund or another method of giving, don’t forget to review your charitable giving for the year.

-After you know your RMD, Roth Conversion, and long-term capital gains amounts, you can do one last check on your tax withholdings.
+After you know your income for the year, such as wages, RMDs, Roth conversions, and long-term capital gain amounts, you can review your tax withholdings.

 To avoid underpayment penalties, you need to pay 90% of your current year tax liabilities or 100% of your prior year tax liabilities if your adjusted gross income is $150,000 or less (110% of your prior year tax liabilities if your adjusted gross income is $150,000 or more).

-If you have not withheld enough in taxes and have income that can be withheld, that is usually a better method because tax withholdings are treated as being withheld throughout the year.
+If you have not withheld enough in taxes and have income that can be withheld, consider having more withheld instead of making an estimated tax payment because tax withholdings are treated as being withheld throughout the year.
 This means if you are underpaid, you can bridge the shortfall late in the year and avoid underpayment penalties.

 The same cannot be said for estimated tax payments.
 If you wait until the last estimated tax payment deadline and make a large estimated tax payment, you may still have an underpayment penalty if more should have been withheld throughout the year.